GabeScott/standard-works-vault/General Conference/1978 October - Let Your Light So Shine.md

 # Let Your Light So Shine

-*By Joseph B. Wirthlin - Of the First Quorum of the Seventy*
+By Elder Joseph B. Wirthlin - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1978 General Conference*